adrinjalali/adrinjalali.github.io/content/blog/20200528-git-github.md

 changes on the `master` branch of the upstream repo.

-Now you could click on the "_Compare & pull request_" button, or you could go to the upstream repository, then _Pull requests_, and then _New pull request_, which brings you to this page:
+Now you could click on the "_Compare & pull request_" button, or you could go to the upstream repository, then _Pull requests_ (PR), and then _New pull request_, which brings you to a page where you can explain what the does and then create it.

+Once you create the PR, you can wait for reviewers to review your PR, which usually means they'll ask you to change a few things.
+To apply those changes, you don't need to create a new PR or a new branch, you simply need to be sure you're on the same branch as before, apply your changes, commit to your local clone (`git add`, `git commit` commands), and then push (`git push`).
+This will add your changes to your existing PR.

+I hope this helps a few people a little bit.
+I'd be happy to get some feedback and see if it's helpful or not.

 [^f1]: Chacon, Scott, and Ben Straub.
 Pro git.
 Apress, 2014.